Fortran-FOSS-Programmers/ford/README.md

   renaming module procedures when loading them.
 - Improve the sidebar for source files so that it will link to the items that it lists.
-- Allow the user to provide a favicon.
-- Provide a directory in which the user can place any images and/or other media they want available.
-- Use summaries of the description in some places.
 - Improve the way procedures are handled as arguments.
 In particular, allow any abstract interface which was used as a template to be visible somehow.